gregbkr/kubernetes-kargo-logging-monitoring/README.md

 For production environment, I would recommend that only DMZ services (service-loadbalancer, traefik, nginx, ...) could run in here, because these servers will apply some less restrictive firewall rules (ex: open 80, 433, 5601, 3000) than other minion k8s nodes.
 So I would create a second security group (sg): k8s-dmz with same rules as k8s, and rules between both zone, so k8s services can talk to  k8s and k8s-dmz.
 Then open 80, 433, 5601, 3000 for k8s-dmz only.
 Like this, k8s sg still protect more sensitive containers from direct public access/scans.

 The same applies for the master node.
-I would create a new sg for it: k8s-master, so only this group will permit access from kubeclt (port 80, 443).
+I would create a new sg for it: k8s-master, so only this group will permit access from kubectt (port 80, 443).

 Then you should remove all NodePort from the services configuration, so no service will be available when scanning a classic minion.
 For that please comment the section "# type: NodePort" for all *-service.yaml